 There is a quick fix for nearly everything.
 You can find dinners in boxes, small pre-packaged snacks, etc. Rather than purchase convenience items, buy the larger size snacks and then re-package yourself into smaller baggies.
 You will not only get more out of a box, but you can even control how much you put into each baggie.

 There are other ways we pay for convenience.
 We pay for someone to iron our shirts, wash our cars and even mow our lawns.
 By doing these things ourselves, we can keep much more money in our own pockets.

-5. You Use Plastic.
 We live in an age where our money is all digitally tracked be it on credit or debit cards.
 Yes they are convenient and easier than getting cash, but they make it easy to overspend.
-When you use cash (often with a cash envelope system), it is impossible to overspend.
+When you use cash, it is impossible to overspend.
 You honestly can. not. do. it.

 I hear all the time that people pay off cards at the end of the month and that they don’t overspend, but that is not the truth for most people.
 You might think that it is just $10 a week.
 However, that $10 a week is a hit of $520 over the course of a year.
 What could you do with an additional $500 in your pocket?

 Read more: How to Create a Workable Cash Budget System